xoxfaby/BetterGameplay/README.md

 # BetterGameplay

-A simple mod that adds various QOL improvements.
+A simple mod that adds various QoL improvements.

 #### THIS MOD IS IN EARLY DEVELOPMENT AND MAY HAVE BUGS

 I highly recommend that when using this mod ( or any mod ) you understand that bugs can happen.

 ## Currently implemented:
 - Items that fall off the map are teleported up